matt-d-brown/vuemerang/docs/theme/icon.md

 ## Default

 To use the icon, use the `vm-icon` component.
 For the main parameter, pass the `icon` property that determines which icon to show.
-By default, the icon uses the **Google Material Icons** font library.
+By default, the icon uses the **Eva Icons** font library.
 Another library can be selected by passing the css class/classes for the library to `icon-pack`.
-Only the Material Icons library is bundled with the framework.
+Only the Eva Icons library is bundled with the framework.
 Other libraries will have to be included implicitly.

 ::: tip
-Vuemerang uses the **Google Material Icons** font library.
-For a list of all available icons, visit the official [Material Icons page](https://material.io/icons/).
+Vuemerang uses the **Eva Icons** font library.
+For a list of all available icons, visit the official [Eva Icons page](https://akveo.github.io/eva-icons/).

 FontAwesome and other fonts libraries are supported.
 Simply use the `icon-pack` with `fa` or `fas`.
 You still need to include the Font Awesome icons in your project.
 :::